xurei/restgoose/docs/getting-started.md

 done
 ```

-This time, we will use the `preFetch` hook again.
+This time, we will use the `preFetch` middleware again.

 Restgoose adds a `restgoose` property in the `req` object:
 ```js